 EZRA AND BRENDA BENEDICT SCHOLARSHIP ($500 renewable for 4 years)

 awarded to a graduating senior is a first generation college student.
 Preference is given to well-rounded students who have pursued, and plan to pursue, a rigorous academic curriculum.

 JACOB R. CORWELL MEMORIAL SCHOLARSHIP ($500)

-given to a student graduating from the Chambersburg Area School District, who is a multi-sport athlete with strong moral character, a servant leader, and a strong student who will continue his/her post-secondary studies in a degree-bearing program.
+given to a student graduating from the Chambersburg Area School District who is a multi-sport varsity letter winner with strong moral character, a servant leader, and a strong student who will continue his/her post-secondary studies in a degree-bearing program.

 FRANKLIN GAUGLER MEMORIAL SCHOLARSHIP ($1,000)